Generation X (comics): Jubilee

 Jubilee made several appearances in Uncanny X-Men following the end of Generation X, where she appeared first as a member of Banshee's X-Corps alongside M and Husk and later as an ancillary character in Chuck Austen's run.

 She briefly had her own self-titled series, written by Robert Kirkman.
 While it was originally intended to be an ongoing series aimed at the teen market, launched as part of Marvel Comics' Tsunami line, it was retroactively dubbed a mini-series and canceled with issue #6, due to disappointing sales.

 Jubilee was also depowered during the "Decimation" storyline and was shown lamenting her lost powers, but reluctant to ask Wolverine for help, convincing herself that she needed to grow up and handle it herself.
 Subsequently, she was briefly shown in issue #2 of Generation M and later seen in Wolverine: Origins #10.
 After being injured after a battle with Omega Red, she was taken away for medical attention by S.H.I.E.L.D.
 She since returned in the second issue of New Warriors (vol. 4), in which she is known as Wondra and uses technology to mimic superpowers, in particular gauntlets which enhance her strength to superhuman levels.
 Recruited by Night Thrasher, she was suspicious of his motivations and his most outspoken critic.

 During the "Curse of the Mutants" storyline, Jubilee became a vampire.
-A subsequent four-issue mini-series, Wolverine and Jubilee, detailed her process of coming to terms with this change, and she remains a central cast member in X-Men, having found and adopted a baby named Shogo.
+A subsequent four-issue mini-series, Wolverine and Jubilee, detailed her process of coming to terms with this change, and she remains a central cast member in X-Men, having found and adopted a baby named Shogo.X-Men (vol. 4) #7 (January 2014) Jubilee is cured of her vampirism by Quentin Quire using a portion of the Phoenix Force.

 M

 M appeared for a time as part of Banshee's X-Corps along with Husk and Jubilee, following which she became an employee of X-Factor Investigations, in X-Factor (vol. 3).
 She was an instrumental part of many of their investigations and, along with Strong Guy, considered the muscle of the group.
-After being seduced by a dupe of Multiple Man's, she developed a romantic interest in him, but his feelings lay with her teammate Siryn, which led to friction within the group.
+After being seduced by a dupe of Multiple Man's, she developed a romantic interest in him, but his feelings laid with her teammate Siryn, which led to friction within the group.
 She has since made her peace with both Siryn and Madrox.
 M is currently appearing as a central character in Magneto's Uncanny X-Men.

 Penance

 Penance (now renamed "Hollow") appeared in the limited series Loners, where she was held captive by a ring of drug makers in order to harvest her genetics to create MGH.
-She was subsequently freed by Ricochet.
+She was accidentally freed by Ricochet.
 After a battle with a crazed Phil Urich, she left, following him.
 She re-appeared in late 2011 as a new student at Avengers Academy.